PickYourOwn.org

 The pawpaws are shrubs or small trees, reaching heights of 2 to 12 m tall.
 The fruit is a large edible berry, 2 to 6 inches long and 2.5 to 3 inches wide, weighing from a few ounces to a pound, with numerous seeds.
 It is green when unripe, maturing to yellow or brown.
 It has a flavor somewhat similar to both banana and mango, varying significantly by variety, and it has more protein than most fruits.

 Salmonberries - They're sweet, with an orange blush when completely ripe.
 Small (1/2 inch across), tasty, native to the west coast, from California to Alaska and in to parts of Idaho.
 They are a trailing vine that is very prickly!
-Raintree Nursery sell the plants.
+Raintree Nursery sells the plants.
 Wikipedia has more information.

 The shrubs grow to 6 to 18 feet when mature, Russians and eastern Europeans make the berries into sauce, jam, juice, wine, tea, candy, and even ice cream.
 The berries are also known as "Siberian pineapple"